Winter storm to blanket D.C. area in moderate snow Sunday, and more might come Monday

 Due to freezing temperatures in advance of and during the storm, Sunday’s snow will quickly stick to roads and walkways once it begins falling in the early morning, making for hazardous travel throughout the region.

-The Capital Weather Gang projects 4 to 8 inches of snow in the immediate area by Tuesday, although amounts at the high end of that range are dependent on additional accumulations Monday, which may or may not materialize.
-The National Weather Service, which has issued a winter storm warning for the immediate area and points south, is also calling for 4 to 8 inches of snow.
+The Capital Weather Gang projects four to eight inches of snow in the immediate area by Tuesday, although amounts at the high end of that range are dependent on additional accumulations Monday, which may or may not materialize.
+The National Weather Service, which has issued a winter storm warning for the immediate area and points south, is also calling for four to eight inches of snow.

 The storm will come in three phases:

-- Steady snow on Sunday, beginning between predawn and sunrise, that should produce about 3 to 5 inches of accumulation (2 inches at the low end, around 6 inches at the most)
+- Steady snow on Sunday, beginning between predawn and sunrise, that should produce about three to five inches of accumulation (two inches at the low end, around six inches at the most).

 - A lull Sunday evening into early Monday, when precipitation eases but patchy, light mixed precipitation remains likely.
 This mix of light sleet and freezing rain could add a glaze of ice on top of the snow, mainly along and west of Interstate 95.
 To the east, patchy light rain and drizzle may fall.